-The festival directors offer a combined ten years of film festival and horror journalism experience, working with Fangoria, Famous Monsters of Filmland, Another Hole in the Head, Buffalo Dreams, the Bay Area’s SiliCon, and more.
+Festival Director Willy Keiper offers a long history of film festival and horror journalism experience, working with other film festivals in the past such as Another Hole in the Head, Buffalo Dreams and the Bay Area’s SiliCon.

-PUFF's aim is to grow into a multi-media experience where people can enjoy our great city while experiencing the best in new cinema, and we'd be thrilled to have you be a part of it.
+PUFF's aim is to grow into a multimedia experience where people can enjoy our great city while experiencing the best in new cinema.

 Win the famous PUFF tiara for Best Feature and Best Short, plus awards and prizes for Best Local Film.
-Judged by a panel of industry professionals.
+Awards are chosen via weighted audience voting.
 Additional prizes to be announced.

-An authorized representative of the project being submitted (the "Film") must agree via digital signature that the film being submitted does not break any laws, and that all necessary licenses, royalties, release forms have been obtained.
-By submitting to the Philadelphia Unnamed Film Festival (the "Festival") you are granting the Festival the right to screen any submitted Films twice during the scheduled Festival dates.
+An authorized representative of the project being submitted must agree via digital signature that the film being submitted does not break any laws, and that all necessary licenses, royalties, release forms have been obtained.
+By submitting to the Philadelphia Unnamed Film Festival (PUFF) you are granting PUFF the right to screen any submitted Film twice (2) during the scheduled Festival dates.
 You are also granting the Festival permission to use footage, stills and/or titles, and information from or relating to the Film for promotional purposes.

-New films that have recently had a festival screening in the city of Philadelphia will not be eligible.
+New films that have recently had a festival screening in the city of Philadelphia are not eligible.

-If your film is accepted you must provide us with both a hard/physical and digital copy.
+If your film is accepted you must be capable of providing us with both a digital and physical copy for backup.
 Filmmakers are responsible for all shipping costs.
 Physical media submitted to the Festival will not be returned.
+There is a $15 service fee for any films PUFF has to burn to physical media.
+Payments can be made through PayPal or Venmo.

 1920x1080 or 1280x720